But seriously, when you get time, read those books:) I'll give you the first one free.

 This book also features chapters written from an adult's perspective.
 There's not many of them (8 out of 77), and they're mostly very short, but I wouldn't pull that sort of move in a standalone middle grade book.
 One chapter (27), not one of the short ones, is backstory we arguably don't need to understand the present story.
 It's indulgent in an already long book, but it fully realizes my character, compliments my theme, and deepens the story.
 I figure if Esteemed Reader is back for thirds, they also want a deeper story, so I'm giving them my Snyder Cut.

 Banneker Bones and the Cyborg Conspiracy was always meant to read like a waking nightmare for our heroes.
-That fact that its author happened to be living through the actual nightmare of 2020 enhanced this.
+The fact that its author happened to be living through the actual nightmare of 2020 enhanced this.
 But the inherent darker aspects of the story were in early drafts planned as far back as 2009 (there was always going to be a chapter titled "virtual school" even before I lived it).

 Banneker Bones and the Alligator People was a pretty dark story, especially toward the end, but I believe the third act is where our heroes should be MOST tested.
 I've got an inkling for a fourth adventure, but I didn't hold anything back for it.
 I wanted to throw everything there was at the boys to see if they could be broken.